Titus (soundtrack): 300 score controversy

 The score for the 2007 film 300, composed by Tyler Bates became the subject of much criticism regarding the somewhat liberal use of other composers' orchestrations (at times note for note) including pieces from Goldenthal's Titus score; in particular "Victorius Titus" and "Finale".
 Warner Bros.
-Records released a statement clarifying the matter with regards to the similarities to Goldenthal's work:
+Pictures released a statement clarifying the matter with regards to the similarities to Goldenthal's work:

 Audio

 As mentioned above, the score blends several styles of music; below are some examples of this including the two tracks concerned in the controversy with the "300" score.